ebellocchia/py_crypto_hd_wallet/README.md

             coverage html

-## Usage
+# BIP wallet

+A BIP wallet is a wallet based on BIP-0044, BIP-0049 and BIP-0084 specifications.

-### Wallet factory construction
+## BIP Wallet factory construction

-A wallet is created using the *HdWalletFactory* class.\
+A BIP wallet is created using the *HdWalletBipFactory* class.\
-A *HdWalletFactory* class is simply constructed by specifying the desired coin.
+A *HdWalletBipFactory* class is simply constructed by specifying the desired coin.
 After the construction, the factory can be used to create wallets with the specified coin.

 Supported coin enumerative: